 |

-on ATMA Classique, Centrediscs and Starkland labels.
-His most
+Classique, Centrediscs, Redshift and Starkland labels.
+His

-recent CDs are: Music for
+most recent solo CDs are: Symphony

 Atacama: Symphonie #3 (ATMA Classique - Feb.

-2013) - nominated for a JUNO Award in 2014.
+nominated for a JUNO Award in 2014.

-In June 2018 his work "While 100 Guitars Gently Weep:
+In June 2018 his work "While 100

-Concerto for George", for 100 guitars,
+Guitars Gently Weep: Concerto for George", for 100

-was premiered at the Luminato festival in
+guitars, was premiered at the Luminato festival

-Toronto to over 1,400 people.
+in Toronto to over 1,400 people.
 The work was commissioned by

 Luminato from Tim Brady, with Brady as guitar soloist.